 There are many charges against the WTO.
 Here are three of the main criticisms.

-1. WTO places economic considerations ahead of concern about labor conditions and the environment.
+1. The WTO places economic considerations ahead of concern about labor conditions and the environment.

-3. WTO increases inequality and makes the rich richer and leaves the world’s poor worse off.
+3. The WTO increases inequality and makes the rich richer and leaves the world’s poor worse off.

 Rulings are mostly based on the idea that a country can’t embargo a good because they object to the process by which it is made.
 Only the quality or content is relevant.
 This has become known as the “product” versus “process” principle.
 If a product is made by child labor, in unsafe conditions, or is damaging to the environment, it cannot be rejected.
 This makes it difficult for a country to impose environmental labor or health standards.
 WTO rules prohibits countries from treating physically similar products differently on the basis of how they are made.
 So– anti-globalists have a strong case.